In-House clinics are those in which students are supervised by full-time clinical faculty members. Courses include:

 This civil clinical course allows students the opportunity to work as practicing lawyers representing actual clients at the Boston College Legal Assistance Bureau (LAB), a legal services office founded by Boston College law students in 1968.
 Pursuant to the Massachusetts student practice rule (SJC 3:03), students are certified to represent clients in every aspect of litigation, including appearing in court and at federal and state administrative hearings (e.g., Social Security Administration, Division of Unemployment Assistance, and Department of Transitional Assistance).
-Students advise and represent clients with a variety of legal problems, including divorce and custody proceedings, landlord-tenant disputes, Social Security disability appeals, and consumer complaints.
-Students are responsible for their own cases and have the opportunity to plan and conduct every phase of civil litigation, from initial client interviews, through formulating a legal strategy, to counseling clients, conducting pretrial discovery and motion hearings, engaging in settlement negotiations, drafting pleadings, up to and including trials and administrative hearings, as well as drafting and arguing appeals.
+Students advise and represent clients in family law, landlord-tenant, and public benefits cases.
+Students are responsible for their own cases and have the opportunity to plan and conduct every phase of civil litigation, from initial client interviews, through formulating a legal strategy, to counseling clients, conducting pretrial discovery and motion hearings, engaging in settlement negotiations, drafting pleadings, and courtroom advocacy, including trials and administrative hearings, as well as drafting and arguing appeals.

-This course introduces students to transactional legal work on behalf of low- and moderate-income entrepreneurs, small businesses, and non-profit organizations.
+This course introduces students to transactional legal work on behalf of low- and moderate-income entrepreneurs, small businesses, nonprofit organizations, and first-time home buyers.
 The course includes fieldwork and a weekly seminar.
-The fieldwork is based at the Law School’s clinical office known as the Legal Assistance Bureau in Waltham, four miles form the Law School.
-The seminar will be held at the Law School.
+The fieldwork is based at the Law School’s Legal Assistance Bureau located in the new Center for Experiential Learning on campus.

 Criminal Justice Clinic